 Why do you think women need more foreplay than men?
 To reach our sexual climax?
 And why do you think that some men have a hard time giving women what they want (In that area).

-First, generally speaking (but not always and less often than you think) men have sex drives that are “active” whereas women have sex drives which are “inactive”.
+First, generally speaking (but not always and less often than you think) men have sex drives that are spontaneous whereas women have sex drives that are responsive.
 What do I mean by this?
 It’s the stereotype that “men always think about sex”.
 I can’t deny it, and I know the majority of men will agree, we think about sex a lot.
 All the time?
-There was probably a few minutes today where I was distracted by work, but on the majority, yes.
+There were probably a few minutes today where I was distracted by work, but on the majority, yes.
 If my wife out of the blue said “Are you up for sex?”, my answer would be “Of course!”
-On top of this, if we don’t have sex for a while, there is a biological drive that starts making us really want sex more, regardless of our partners fertility or mood or vicinity (though it may be enhanced by any of these).
+On top of this, if we don’t have sex for a while, there is a biological drive that starts making us really want sex more, regardless of our partner’s fertility or mood or vicinity (though it may be enhanced by any of these).

-On the women’s side (again, generally speaking, same as above), the sex drive is “passive”, or more “reactive” if you will.
+On the women’s side (again, generally speaking, same as above), the sex drive is responsive.
 Spontaneously coming up with the idea to have sex is rarer.
 It is more likely to be a reaction to a previous attempt by the husband.
 If the husband asks “Are you up for sex?” the answer comes after a lot of thinking or feeling “Am I too tired?
 Am I in the right mood?
 Is our relationship good enough today?
 Is this something I want?”

 So, what does this have to do with foreplay?
-Well, they say foreplay starts in the kitchen, that is, that you have to start wooing your wife well before you get to the bedroom or right before bed time.
-You need to start earlier in the day to give that “reactive” sex drive a chance to react, because it’s often not an instantaneous reaction.
+Well, they say foreplay starts in the kitchen, that is, that you have to start wooing your wife well before you get to the bedroom or right before bedtime.
+You need to start earlier in the day to give that responsive sex drive a chance to react because it’s often not an instantaneous reaction.
 They also say men are like microwaves and women are like slow-cookers.
-Not only is it not instantaneous, but it need time to build, and it may never get as hot as your microwave can get on power 10.
+Not only is it not instantaneous, but it needs time to build, and it may never get as hot as your microwave can get on power 10.

-So, that’s why I think women need more foreplay, because generally their sex drive is reactive.
+So, that’s why I think women need more foreplay because generally, their sex drive is responsive.
 Does this contribute to their reaching sexual climax?
 Of course, if they are warmed up enough, it makes it much easier to climax.
 I think that’s pretty universal, regardless of gender.

 Now, what do men have a hard time giving women what they want (in that area)?
 All I can do is guess as I could spend a day doing foreplay if given the chance.
 My guess is that men tend to be more impatient to get to straight sex.
 Now, why?
 There are a few hypothetical reasons in my head: